Auditing Basics: What are Control Objectives?

 Achievement of Your Control Objectives

-Identifying risks that threaten the achievement of your control objectives and implementing related controls is a major component of a SOC 1 or SOC 2 audit.
-When going through a SOC 1 or SOC 2 audit, control objectives help to ensure that organizations’ security posture is — and remains — strong.
+Identifying risks that threaten the achievement of your control objectives and implementing related controls is a major component of a SOC 1 audit.
+When going through a SOC 1 audit, control objectives help to ensure that organizations’ internal control is — and remains — strong.
 If one of your control objectives is, “Our controls provide reasonable assurance that we restrict unauthorized access to our critical systems,” then you would need to implement controls to ensure that this objective was met.
 To validate this control objective, your auditor might verify that you have controls in place such as locked doors, badges, monitoring systems, and logical access controls.